delvendahl/SCN2A_simulations_HMG/README.md

 To run simulations:
 * compile all .mod files (cd to directory and execute `nrnivmodl`)
-* in run_simulation.py, select model to run by setting the name of the .hoc file to be loaded (from "/sim_files" folder), e.g.:
+* in run_simulation.py, select which model to run by setting the name of the .hoc file to be loaded (from "/sim_files/" folder), e.g.:
   `name_of_sim = 'ben_shalom_young'`
-* The different simulation runs were the following:
+* In the paper, the different simulation runs were the following:
   * WT (100% SCN2A): "ben_shalom_young"
   * 50% SCN2A: "youngPN_scn2a_ais_50perc"
   * 0% SCN2A: "youngPN_scn2a_ais_0perc"